Callen-Lorde honors Dominique Jackson, Billy Bean, and Stef Dolson

-Callen-Lorde Community Health Center, which aims to provide sensitive and quality healthcare for LGBTQ New Yorkers, honored “Pose” star Dominique Jackson, MLB executive Billy Bean, and New York Liberty player Stef Dolson during a health-focused event at Chelsea Piers on Nov.
+Callen-Lorde Community Health Center, which aims to provide sensitive and quality healthcare for LGBTQ New Yorkers, honored “Pose” star Dominique Jackson, MLB executive Billy Bean, and the New York Liberty during a health-focused event at Chelsea Piers on Nov.
 3.

 “Healthcare that is delivered by us and for us is never more relevant than today,” Callen-Lorde CEO Patrick McGovern said in a written statement.
 “Across our nation, we are witnessing a disturbing surge in attacks on life-affirming healthcare, particularly targeting and demonizing members of our transgender community.
 The same baseless fears, the same malicious demonizing and the same willful ignorance threatens to cast a dark shadow over all LGBTQ+ care.”